eduardonunesp/wq-poc/README.md

 curl -X GET "http://localhost:3000/?amount=100"
 ```

-> Note this POC doesn't care about the amount of the messages retrieved, however, to scale and control the service some limit should be implied here or it can turn into a catastrophic failure if the user requests all messages and never confirm
+> Note this POC doesn't care about the amount of the messages retrieved, however, to scale and control the service some limit should be implied here or it can turn into a catastrophic failure if the user requests all messages and never confirm and a long timeout is configured

 Otherwise, the get will fail and return `500`